Learn · Getting started

 To sell, you either match your product to an existing listing or create a new one with your own ASIN.
 A listing needs a title, images, bullet points, a description, a price, and inventory.
 If you're FBA, you then create an inbound shipment and send units to Amazon's fulfillment centers; if you're FBM, you simply mark the item available and fulfill orders as they come.
 Your first sale can happen within days of going live.

 The step that separates durable sellers from struggling ones is accounting, and it should be in place before the orders start.
-Amazon doesn't pay you per sale — it pays you a net settlement every couple of weeks that nets together sales, refunds, and a stack of fees, with sales tax and reserves mixed in.
+Amazon doesn't pay you per sale.
+It pays you a net settlement every couple of weeks that nets together sales, refunds, and a stack of fees, with sales tax and reserves mixed in.
 If you only record the net deposit that hits your bank, you'll never know your real gross sales, your true fee load, or your profit per product.
-Setting up bookkeeping that breaks each settlement into its components, tracks landed cost per SKU, and recovers the reimbursements Amazon owes you means your numbers are trustworthy from the first dollar instead of a tax-season reconstruction.
-Becoming an Amazon seller takes an afternoon; staying a profitable one takes knowing your numbers — so build that habit at the start, not after the mess.
+Setting up amazon bookkeeping that breaks each settlement into its components, tracks landed cost per SKU, and recovers the reimbursements Amazon owes you means your numbers are trustworthy from the first dollar instead of a tax-season reconstruction.
+Becoming an Amazon seller takes an afternoon; staying a profitable one takes knowing your numbers, so build that habit at the start, not after the mess.

 Frequently asked questions